Why is data visualization important?

 This makes it easier to capture information and data from various subject matter experts of different domains in order to define and execute improvements based on the right insights.

 With this setup, ofi has been able to identify requirements that will help them capture the right domain knowledge across teams, lines, and sites.

-3. Analyzing the data for continuous improvement.
+3. Analyzing the data for continuous improvement in manufacturing.

-Connecting the data from your SwipeGuide instructions, SOPs, and checklist with data visualization tools (like Tableau and PowerBi) takes your data analysis and problem solving to the next level.
+Connecting the data from your SwipeGuide instructions, SOPs, and checklist with data visualization tools (like Tableau and PowerBi) takes your manufacturing data analysis and problem solving to the next level.

 - Choose the right graph type with effective view (eg. line graph over time) with holistic, visual, and easy to understand dashboards.